syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-To get the cell info, call the `SfDataGrid.GetSelectedCellInfo()`method to get cell at the specified row and column index.
+`SfDataGrid.GetSelectedCellInfo()` : Provides the selected cell at the specified row and column index.

 {% tabs %}
 {% highlight c# %}